tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/google_cloud_docker.md

 ```
 {{% /codeblock %}}

- If the execution of docker-compose (and all its services) was succesful that means that your envorinment is up and running in jupyter and you should see something in your command line that resembles what is shown in the image below.
+ If the execution of docker-compose (and all its services) was succesful that means that your environment is up and running in jupyter and you should see something in your command line that resembles what is shown in the image below.

 <p align = "center">
 <img src = "../img/jupyter_on.png" width="750">